Hachmaninow/chess/README.md

 ## Development

-I personally use "lein-test-refresh" to automatically rerun tests for Clojure.
+I use "lein-test-refresh" to automatically rerun tests for Clojure.

 `lein test-refresh :changes-only`